CTIF - The International Association of Fire & Rescue Services

 In 2020, the Delegates Assembly was postponed due to the Covid-19 Pandemic, and was arranged virtually on October 20th.

-Associate membership gives companies exposure on CTIF.org, and the right to participate in functions.
+Associate membership gives companies exposure on our website CTIF.org, and the right to participate in functions.
 It does not grant the company or its representatives, the right to vote for President, vice presidents and other issues presented at the yearly Delegates Assembly.

-Associated members can send experts to the Commissions and Working groups and participate in the work.
+Associated members can send various experts to the Commissions and Working groups and participate in the work.
 Associate Members are assigned a Vice President to coordinate and guide their participation in CTIF.

 An Associate member can also decide on entering the voluntary Sponsorship program with additional involvement and benefits.